-- The car battery stores current for the parts of the car which are powered by electricity, such as the radio and the starter motor.
+- The car battery stores electricity for the parts of the car that are powered by electricity, such as the radio and the starter motor.

-- If the levels are too low, top up the battery with distilled water.
-There are also maintenance-free batteries which must be replaced when they stop working.
+- If the level is too low, top up the battery with distilled water.
+Maintenance-free batteries are also available, which must be replaced when they stop working.

 - When the engine is running, the battery is charged by a generator.